-- People – A coordinator and a pool of members in your church who are reliable and who can form the infrastructure of the tree
+- People – A coordinator and a pool of members in your church who are reliable and who can form the infrastructure of the tree.

-- Time – The time the coordinator will spend recruiting and training participants; creating, documenting and distributing the tree
+- Time – The time the coordinator will spend recruiting and training participants; creating, documenting, and distributing the tree.

 How do I set up a phone tree?

-Next, the coordinator will determine from the large list, a smaller group of people who would be responsible for calling and alerting other members.
+Next, the coordinator will determine from the large list, a smaller group of volunteers who would be responsible for calling and alerting other members.
 For discussion purposes, this smaller group could be called key group leaders.

 The coordinator would be responsible for assigning member contacts to each key group leader.
 The coordinator also would create an initial script so that key group leaders know the exact information to convey to their assigned contacts.

-Be sure to create a document — much like an organizational tree — that captures all the information.
+Be sure to create a phone tree document — much like an organizational tree — that captures all the information.
 Place the coordinator at the top, then, in the next level below, show your key group leaders.
 Below each key group leader, list all the member contacts assigned to that key group leader.
 Be sure to keep this document handy and updated when members move, or when anyone’s contact information changes.

 Test the phone tree.

-Once you have your people, information and document finalized, test the tree.
+Once you have your people, information and document finalized, test the phone tree.
 The coordinator will make calls to the key group leaders to provide the script and the time frame for completing calls.
 Then, the coordinator can call other member contacts to confirm they received the test message as expected.

-You can add as many layers in your tree as you need, depending on the size of your congregation and, if you wish, have a person call no more than 3-4 individuals.
+You can add as many layers in your church phone tree as you need, depending on the size of your congregation and, if you wish, have a person call no more than 3-4 individuals.
 But the point is to share the responsibility to keep your entire congregation up to date on matters when discretion and urgency are of the utmost importance.